-The campers that graduate from all three years of the program are then eligible to be counselors a year earlier than other people.
-We have found that the graduates of the senior camper program are consistently among the best we have.
+The campers who graduate from all three years of the program are then eligible to be counselors a year earlier than other people.
+They help bring their love to the camp environment.

-As I see the senior camper program improve each year, my thoughts about my own children entering the teen years changes.
+As I have seen the Senior Camper program improve each year, my thoughts about my own children entering their teen years has changed.
 I worry less.
 I get excited about seeing them challenged and watching them contribute to the community.
-I realize that there will still be some rebellion (remember, establishing one’s own identity is developmentally appropriate for teenagers), but I am happy knowing that this program will be an ally in our efforts to help them grow into champions!
-Our twin boys are in their second year and our older daughter just started.
-We look forward to their growth in it.
+I realize that there will still be some rebellion (remember, establishing one’s own identity is developmentally appropriate for teenagers), but I am happy knowing that this program is be an ally in our efforts to help them grow into champions!